UPPMAX/programming_formalisms/docs/sessions/assert/README.md

 - Assert liberally to document internal assumptions and invariants `[Sutter & Alexandrescu, 2004]`, chapter 68.
 - Explicitly express preconditions, postconditions, and other assertions as assertions' `[Stroustrup, 1997]` (Advice 24.5.18)
 - Use `assert` freely `[Liberty, 2001]` (hour 24)
 - The use of assert statements can help to document the assumptions you make when implementing your code `[Lakos, 1996]` (chapter 2.6)
 - Use `assert` extensively' `[Stroustrup, 2013a]` (Chapter 30.5.
 Advice)
 - Assert liberally to document assumptions `[Stroustrup, 2013a]`
-- Use assertions to document and verify preconditions and postconditions `[McConnell, 2004a]` (Chapter 8.2 'Assertions', paragraph 'Guidelines for using asserts')
+- Use assertions to document and verify preconditions and postconditions `[McConnell, 2004a]`
+  (Chapter 8.2 'Assertions', paragraph 'Guidelines for using asserts')
 - Use assertions for conditions that should never occur `[McConnell, 2004b]` (Chapter 8.2 'Assertions', paragraph 'Guidelines for using asserts')
 - Do not assume that `assert` is always evaluated' `[Stroustrup, 2013b]` (Chapter 30.5.
 Advice)
+- Add assertions to programs to check their operation `[Wilson et al., 2014]`

 ## 3. Exercises